 The history of the Institute of Philology and Intercultural Communication dates back to the foundation of Kazan Imperial University in 1804.
 The Institute today is one of the largest schools of KFU with over four thousand undergraduate and graduate students with over a thousand of international students.
 The Institute employs 300 faculty and staff members including lecturers and tutors from different parts of the world.
-The geography of our academic staff and students consists of over 30 countries such as Turkmenistan, China, Uzbekistan, Kazakhstan, Turkey, Check Republic, Germany, USA, UK and many more.
+The geography of our academic staff and students consists of over 30 countries such as Turkmenistan, China, Uzbekistan, Kazakhstan, Turkey, Denmark, Germany, Spain, USA and many more.

 The Institute comprises 3 higher schools:

 Leo Tolstoy Higher School of Russian and Foreign Philology

 Gabdulla Tukay Higher School of National Culture and Education

 I.A.
 Baudouin de Courtenay Higher School of Russian Language and Intercultural Communication.